Need-based special allowance

 - Gather the required documents:

 - A negative decision on a need-based study allowance due to the reason that the monthly income of family members has exceeded 523 euros per family member.
-The negative decision must have been received within two weeks preceding the application for need-based special allowance.
 This document can be acquired from state portal (the environment of application for need-based study allowance), it must be downloaded digitally stamped.

 - The documents used (and were accepted) for applying for need-based study allowance: the consistence of your family at the current moment; the income of your family members during the calendar year preceding the current academic year; and when relevant, the certificate of your sibling's studies.